Provision of programming and procedural support to the Senate.

 Secretariat support for various committees

-All meetings were held, and documents provided, within agreed timeframes.
+All committee meetings were convened, and documents were provided, within agreed timeframes.

 Factors, events and trends influencing performance